unioslo/cerebrum/CONTRIBUTING.md

   details about persons, prefer to log the person's `entity_id`, or some other identities, and not their birth numbers.
 This includes at the *DEBUG* level.

+- Log exception tracebacks if caught.
+Tracebacks can be omitted for really, really known and expected exceptions, otherwise log a message with the appropriate level (usually `ERROR`) and with `exc_info=True`.

 Log levels: For now, the production environment logs at level *DEBUG*.
 This might change in the future.

 - **CRITICAL**: Only for emergencies where sysadmins need to take action immediately.

-  TODO: Crashes?

-- **ERROR**: Only use when really in trouble, and sysadmins need to take action ASAP.
+  This is typically when a batch script or daemon process crashes.

+- **ERROR**: Whenever something that *should* succeed doesn't succeed.
+  Everything logged at this level or higher should be followed up by a person.
   Examples:

-  - When an integration doesn't work.

-  For exceptions, prefer to use `logger.exception` for including the stacktrace, as long as the exception is not expected.

-- **WARNING**: Used for errors that are not critical, but where sysadmins still need to take a look at it.
-Errors that should not be handled by sysadmins should rather be set to *INFO*.
+  - Tried to communicate with an external system, but the system is unreachable.

+  - Tried to communicate with a system, but the system returns an error

+  - Tried to process a request, but an exception was raised.

+- **WARNING**: Used for somewhat expected errors, and situations that should be *noticed*.
+A warning indicates that something is odd or wrong, but it may not require follow-up.

   Examples:

-  - When a single user can't be handled in an integration, but the rest works.
+  - A user was omitted from batch import/export because of bad data.

 - **INFO**: Details that document state changes.
 Examples:

-  - All changes to external systems.
+  - All changes to internal/external systems.

-  - Start and stop of scripts (`contrib/`), with parameters.
+  - Start and stop of scripts (`contrib/`).

   - Vital details

   - Milestones in the process

-  - Non-critical errors where Cerebrum or its sysadmins shouldn't do anything?
-    E.g. bad data for a single entity from a source system.

-- **DEBUG**: Details only necessary for debugging, but not for daily operations, a.k.a. *the rest*.
+- **DEBUG**: Useful details for debugging, but not for daily operations, a.k.a. *the rest*.
 Still, no sensitive data, please.

 Please don't blindly reuse existing logging in Cerebrum.
 There are a lot of mess we haven't fixed yet. :)